shved-nmr/submission-form/README.md

 All fields require some input, so if it is left empty, the program will ask for an input with a custom error message.

 The city field checks from a JSON file if the inputted city is in Finland.
-If the city doesn't match, the form does not allow submission and asks to check the input with a custom error message.
+If the city doesn't match, the form does not allow the submission and asks to check the input with a custom error message.

 The area field checks if the input is a number and then ensures that the number is within the allowed range.